 • loss of appetite, weight loss;

-• yellowish-white plaque on the gums, tongue;
+• yellowish-white coating on the gums and tongue;

 • hyperthermia (up to 39 degrees);